learn-decentralized-systems/toytlv/README.md

 #   ToyTLV

 [TLV][t] or Type-Length-Value is the default way to implement binary protocols.
 You may ask, why not Protobuf?
 The answer is, Protobuf is a TLV protocol, as almost every other binary protocol out there.
+ToyTLV is a bare-bones TLV, nothing else.

-This lib implements a really simple TLV where every record type is a letter (A-Z), while the length is either 8- or 32-bit little-endian integer.
-For smaller records we use 8-bit, for records longer than 0xff bytes we use 32-bit.
+This lib implements a really simple TLV where every record type is a letter (A-Z), while the length is either 8- or 32-bit.
-That is an optimization to handle lots of tiny records.
-The type letter case flags 32 or 8 ('A' for 32, 'a' for 8 bit).

 The body of a record has arbitrary structure, ToyTLV mandates nothing in this regard.
+Hint: nesting TLV records is trivial.

+More formally, a ToyTLV record can go in 3 forms:

+ 1. long: the type letter is uppercase [A-Z], the length is a little-endian uint32,
+ 2. short: the type letter is lowercase [a-z], the length is uint8.
+That is merely an optimization to handle lots of small records (like short strings).
+ 3. tiny: the type is known in advance, the length is ASCII [0-9].
+This is for tiny records (e.g. small ints), where one byte of overhead can make a difference (that happens).

+The lib implements basic ToyTLV file and network I/O. That is:
+ - reading/writing TLV files,
-Hint: nesting records is trivial.
-Sending JSON or Protobuf records is equally so.
-The lib takes care of connecting, listening, reconnecting with exponential backoff, and otherwise managing the connections.
+ - basic TLV over TCP fun: connecting, listening, reconnecting with exponential backoff, and otherwise managing the connections (see TCPDepot).

 That is all it does.